-The mission of the Full Frame Initiative is to change systems so that people and communities experiencing poverty, violence and trauma have the tools, supports and resources they need to thrive.
+The mission of the Full Frame Initiative is to change systems so that people and communities experiencing poverty, violence, trauma and oppression have the tools, supports and resources they need to thrive.

 Full frame is a term from documentary film making.
 To truly show a character, a film cannot just focus on the individual; rather, the filmmaker must pull the lens all the way back, filling the frame with the environment, the context, the relationships, the serendipity, the events, and the interactions that define and are defined by the character.
 Full Frame Interventions go beyond being holistic, to work with environment and people—and to support change in both.